Quasinormal modes and bound states of massive scalar fields in wormhole spacetimes: f(R) gravity wormhole

 where $\omega$ is the unknown frequency, while $Y_{\ell}(\Omega)$ are the spherical harmonics, and $r^{\ast}$ is the well-known tortoise coordinate, i.e.,

 The effective potential governing scalar perturbations for the $f(R)$ gravity wormhole reads

-which we plot in Fig. \ref{worm2}.
+which is plotted in Fig. \ref{worm2}.
 We observe that the effective potential is symmetric about the throat of the wormhole and takes the form of a barrier for $\ell \neq 0$, with the barrier magnitude increasing with $\ell$.
 However, it does not allow wells, consequently precluding the support for bound states.

 It is worth noticing that when $\ell=0$ the effective potential is constant.
-Consequently, the solution of the radial function is given by $R = C_1 e^{i \sqrt{\omega^2-\mu^2-m^2} r^*} + C_2 e^{- i \sqrt{\omega^2 - \mu^2 - m^2} r^*}$.
-Imposing the condition of purely outgoing waves at both infinities leads to the conclusion that $C_1 = C_2 = 0$, resulting in $R=0$ for this particular case.
+Consequently, the solution of the radial function is given by $u = C_1 e^{i \sqrt{\omega^2-\mu^2-m^2} r^*} + C_2 e^{- i \sqrt{\omega^2 - \mu^2 - m^2} r^*}$.
+Imposing the condition of purely outgoing waves at both infinities leads to the conclusion that $C_1 = C_2 = 0$, resulting in $u=0$ for this particular case.

 Now we consider the case $\ell \neq 0$.
 The radial equation can be written as

 where we have defined a dimensionless coordinate $\tilde{r}= \mu r$, $\tilde{m} = m / \mu$ and $\tilde{\omega} = \omega / \mu$.
 The radial equation can be analytically solved by expressing it in terms of hypergeometric functions